taroooyan/bg-wiki/Parts-and-accessories.md

 >All the patentable functional works of our hardware designs are published under an XL1.0 Cross License .

-Note: Reportedly all Nano parts are separately available from suppliers.
-*(I'm guessing that obtaining all the individual parts probably costs as much as the price of kit, even with the $75.00 donation to Safecast included in the distributor's [[bGeigie Nano Kit order|https://medcom.com/product/bgeigie-nano-geiger-counter-kit/]]. yw)*

 ####B. TOOLS, ACCESSORIES, OPTIONS

 •	**Wireless Low-voltage Bluetooth option**: [[BLEBee v1.0.0 board|http://www.seeedstudio.com/depot/bluetooth-bee-p-598.html]]  and iOS app [[BLExplr|https://itunes.apple.com/us/app/blexplr/id524018027?mt=8]] designed by Dr. Michael Kroll.
 Also see the [[product page|http://www.mkroll.mobi/?page_id=1070]]; the [[BLEBee product forum|http://forum.mkroll.mobi/]], and; [[Safecast announcement|https://www.facebook.com/media/set/?set=a.628182673894097.1073741830.196772350368467&type=1]].
 (Although BLE can talk to any Bluetooth 4.0, the BLExplr iOS apps work only in BLE-enabled apple devices.
 Similarly the Safecast Geigerbot is only in iOS.)